- 6000 acres offering a spectrum of high bird drives around the Exe valley.

 Be prepared for Brookside, Lloyd’s, Swine’s Cleave, Beech Cover, Buckley’s and Woodcock Corner.

-Haddeo gets better and better under the stewardship of Alan Floyd, ably supported by Paul Cook, Dan Brockley and Mike Jones.
+Haddeo gets better and better under the stewardship of Alan Floyd, who has been in the business since the age of 16 and joined Loyton in 2005.

 At Haddeo most dishes are cooked by JC Le Grand in the wood fired oven, influenced by French cuisine such as côte de boeuf frites, chicken ‘Vin Jaune’ and girolles, confit duck and morteau sausages.
 Game is also on the menu with local fallow deer loin and chestnut, pheasant schnitzel.
 Irresistible macarons, pâte de fruits, profiteroles or pistachio crème brulée may finish the feast.